 While conducting field research for Life Interrupted I met many undocumented individuals who had experienced exploitation, just not enough to qualify for a trafficking visa that grants permission to stay living and working in the United States.
 My current book project, Undocumented: Criminalizing Everyday Life in the United States, explores how 11 million undocumented individuals who are left out of any current immigration protections live everyday with the threat of deportation.
 It examines how they navigate state surveillance through racial profiling and manage the violent possibility of being forcibly removed from their family with the banal tasks of their daily lives.
 The book draws from field research inside the "100-Mile Border Zone" (an enhanced immigration enforcement zone) along both the southern and northern borders, as well as in migrant communities in the U.S. interior.
 In this way, the book calls attention to how “border policing” happens far from the actual border.

-In 2018-19 I will be a Member of the Institute for Advanced Study to write Undocumented.
+In 2018-19 I am a Member of the Institute for Advanced Study to write Undocumented.
 My research also has been supported by the Woodrow Wilson International Center for Scholars, the Harry Frank Guggenheim Foundation, the American Association of University Women, and the Fulbright Program.
 My teaching has been recognized by the Georgetown College Dean’s Award for Excellence in Teaching, an Outstanding Community-Based Learning Course Award (for “On the Move: Transnational Migration”), and an Outstanding Faculty Instruction Award (for “Doing Anthropological Fieldwork”).
 I also am an Advisor to the Best Practices Policy Project, and have been a board member of Different Avenues, and HIPS -- organizations that work to protect the rights of people who engage in the sex sector.
 I founded the Trafficking Survivor Leadership Training Fund to which all royalties from Life Interrupted: Trafficking into Forced Labor in the United States are donated.